Ocean passage to Lord Howe Island

 The yacht and the instructors

-This is a training passage and will be run by two qualified and experienced RYA qualified instructors.
+This training passage will be run by two qualified and experienced RYA qualified instructors / AMSA Sailing Masters.

 What's included